sravani-jakkula/GDP-Project/README2.md

 ### Working on installing packages for react.
 Working on installing NPM(node package manager) packages so that we can create react applications.

+### worked on Workshop presentation and gone through react framework.
+Prepared for workshop presentation and working with react framework.